 4. The source file is decomposed into preprocessing tokens and sequences of whitespace characters (including comments).
 A source file shall not end in a partial preprocessing token or in a partial comment.
 Each comment is replaced by one space character.
 New-line characters are retained.
 Whether each nonempty sequence of whitespace characters other than new-line is retained or replaced by one space character is unspecified.
-As characters from the source file are consumed to form the next preprocessing token (i.e., not being consumed as part of a comment or other forms of whitespace), except when matching a c-char-sequence, s-char-sequence, n-char-sequence, n-char-sequence, or q-char-sequence, universal-character-name s are recognized and replaced by the designated element of the translation character set.
-If a universal-character-name was replaced during the formation of a preprocessing token, that token shall match the syntax of an identifier.
+As characters from the source file are consumed to form the next preprocessing token (i.e., not being consumed as part of a comment or other forms of whitespace), except when matching a c-char-sequence, s-char-sequence, r-char-sequence, h-char-sequence, or q-char-sequence, universal-character-name s are recognized and replaced by the designated element of the translation character set.

 The process of dividing a source file's characters into preprocessing tokens is context-dependent.
 [Example: See the handling of < within a #include preprocessing directive. - end example]